rfuehrer/tmm_portable_java_mac/README.md

-# tmm_portable_java_mac
+# TinyMediaManager (TMM) with portable Java (Mac)
-Prepare TinyMediaManager (tmm) with portable java
+Prepare TinyMediaManager (TMM) with portable Oracle Java

+## Purpose
+These instructions are for starting TinyMediaManager on the Mac with a portable version of Java.
+A portable version of Java is stored in the app and the start script of TMM is adapted.

+The advantage of this approach is that no Java version has to be installed permanently on the Mac system, but is saved with the app.

+A disadvantage is that the start script of TMM has to be adapted again after each update, because the update resets the shell script again.
+If TMM is started via an external script or macro (e.g. Keyboard Maestro), this can be ensured every time TMM is started.

+## Restriction
+- does not work with OpenJDK
+- need to be prepared after every update of TMM

+## Installation
 1. Download latest Oracke SE (https://www.oracle.com/technetwork/java/javase/downloads/index.html) (NOTE: OpenJDK not supported; TMM won't start correctly)
 2. Extract JDK (tar or dmg) archive locally (or view via "Suspicious Package")
 3. Enter extracted archive folder
 3. Navigate to ./Contents/Home

----
-4. Open TMM Mac application in seperate Finder window (via "view content")
+4. Open folder of TMM Mac application in seperate Finder window (via "view content") or console
 5. Navigate to ./Contents/Resources/Java
-6. Create folder "java_portable" within this folder (./Contents/Resources/Home)
+6. Create new folder "java_portable" within this folder (./Contents/Resources/Home)
 7. Navigate in this created folder (./Contents/Resources/Home/java_portable)
 8. Create sub-folder with JDK version (e.g. "jdk-13.0.1.jdk")
 9. Navigate to this created folder (./Contents/Resources/Home/portabple_java/jdk-13.0.1.jdk)
 ---
-10. Copy all content of JDK finder window (note: important folders are "bin" and "lib")
+10. Copy all content of JDK finder window (see step 3.)  (note: important folders are "bin" and "lib") to JDK folder of step 9
-11. Close all finder windows
 ---
-12. Replace tinyMediaManagerOSX.sh with this version
+11. Replace script tinyMediaManagerOSX.sh from this project to app home folder (./Contents/Resources/Home/)
+12. Close all finder windows
 13. Start the mac app